(Originally published 1/2/15)

 constituent were now reasoning with one another.
 Why, you ask, was the death penalty even an issue

-in a mayoral race?
+in an urban mayoral race?
 Because one of Cuomo’s opponents, Ed Koch, had made it so to

 win over as many crime-weary voters as possible.